Into the Mud (RTM Chicago) (8/24-25/2024)

 Like last year, Andrew was my guide.
 He knew about the injuries going into camp, which helped him to help me throughout it.

 Day 1 started with a triple brick (simulated swim in -> T1 -> 3 mi bike -> T2 -> 3/4 mile run x3).
 After Andrew had everything put together with the bike, I got on to try the fit.
 When I played around with the starting clipped in left foot first, it felt OK.
-However, with my normal starts (right foot in), I couldn’t get up onto the seat because of the ribs.
+However, with my normal starts (right foot in), I couldn’t get up onto the seat because of the injuries.
 Andrew made some adjustments, and we focused on different mounts and starts/stops until I was comfortable with the adaptations.
 Once that was done, we did 2 shortened bricks before packing up.

 Day 2 started in the lake again.
 Prior to getting in, Andrew helped to partially rebuild the swim tether, as we had been bumping into each other a lot the prior day.
 The swim on day 2 went a lot better, and I believe I only had to stop twice due to my ribs.